Key points about congenital diaphragmatic hernia

 Before surgery

-Most pēpi need several days of care to help them become stable before surgery.
+Most pēpi need several days of care to help them become as well as possible before surgery.
 Some pēpi have problems with blood flow through the lungs.
 They may need extra medicine, such as nitric oxide, to help with this.
-Pēpi do best when their heart and lungs are working as well as possible before surgery.

 You can be with your baby until they are asleep from the anaesthetic.